A4091/a4091-software/README.md

 `ncr53cxxx.c` is the source to the NetBSD SCRIPTS compiler, with minor fixes.

 `rom.ld` is the linker directive file which tells how to assemble the ROM image.

+`rnc.S` is a small RNC ProPack decompressor that is used to maximize rom space.

+`romfile.c` handles "files" in the ROM and is used to find the CDFileSystem at boot.

+`romtool.c` is a utility to manipulate A4091 rom images.
+It lets you remove/add device drivers and filesystems.